adedomin/independent-study/indep-study.md

 ### 3.1.2.
 Controllable Flow of Execution

 Prior works in the space do not offer many constructs to handle execution dependencies.
-Many depend on using pre and post execution tasks.
+Many depend on using pre and post execution tasks;
-To prevent multiple execution of the same tasks, some use handler mechanisms to notify the framework to execute that step once the main set of tasks are done.
+This is to prevent dependency problems.
+Without this, many of these tools have to run in a slower, synchronous[^why-slow] mode.
+For instance, Ansible to guarantee the order of execution, many Ansible modules must be put in synchronous mode[@ansible].

+[^why-slow]: Syncronous means that the tool has to wait for a task to fully complete before beginning another, which can be slower for I/O tasks; which may have to wait for the Operating System to read or write files.

-Ideally AutomateJS will allow for users to dictate which collection of modules must occur in order or can occur in parallel.
+Ideally AutomateJS will allow for users to dictate which collection of modules must occur in order or can occur in parallel, whether they are asynchronous or not.

-In order to guarantee a proper flow of execution, many Ansible modules must be put in synchronous mode[@ansible]

 4. Results
 ==========

-This section will concern itself with features of the tool, AutomateJS, how it works and how it compares with Ansible.
+This section will concern itself with features of the tool, AutomateJS, how it works.
+If it is applicable, it will compare it to Ansible.

 4.1.
 Runbooks
 -------------